Latest News

 Dalton Kincaid player page

-Buffalo Bills QB Josh Allen (elbow, shoulder) practiced in full all week and has been removed from the injury report for Week 18 against the New England Patriots.
+Buffalo Bills QB Josh Allen (foot) practiced in full all week and no longer appears on the injury report.

 Matt Milano player page